igordot/bamkin/README.md

 The `snps.bed` are the known population SNPs.
 You can additionally specify the output directory (`-o`) and the number of processing threads (`-t`).

-Runtime varies greatly depending on the sequencing depth and the distribution of reads, but can be a few minutes per sample for mammalian genomes with 10-50 million reads per sample and 1-5 million known SNPs.
+Runtime will depend on the sequencing depth and the distribution of reads, but can be a few minutes per sample for mammalian genomes with 10-50 million reads per sample and 1-5 million known SNPs.

 ## Output